apernet/tcp-brutal/README.md

 bash <(curl -fsSL https://tcp.hy2.sh/)
 ```

+### Do I need a new proxy protocol that supports TCP Brutal?

+No. TCP Brutal supports all existing TCP proxy protocols, **but requires support from both the client and server software** (to provide bandwidth options, exchange bandwidth information, etc.).
+Contact the developers of the proxy software you are using and ask them to add support.

 ### Testing speed

 The [example](example) directory contains a simple speed test server+client written in Python.
 Usage: